yyscamper/the-way-to-rackhd-development/chapter1.md

 $ npm test
 ```

 You need to ensure no failed test cases.

 > Some unit-test depends on the real MongoDB and RabbitMQ services, if there is test case failure, you could first check whether the MongoDB and RabbitMQ are run successfully.

+### 7. Configure RackHD Services

+Download sample config file

+### 8. Run RackHD Services

+sudo node index.js

+run all RackHD services with pm2

+check API response

+open Swagger UI page.

+### 9. Download Static Files

+### 10. Deploy Virtual Node

+Refer to InfraSIM about how to deploy a virtual node

+Verify the virtual node is discovered by RackHD.